Lena-Kalmikov/Dodge-Game/readme.md

 ## Dodge game

 First app during the course was to create a dodge game, where you need to run from the baddies trying to get you.
+Written in C# for backend and Xaml for frontend.

 Game logic:
 There are 10 baddies that are tryinh to catch you.
 Your goal is to dodge them.